 - Make sure strange cats can’t come into your house.

 - Consider the use of pheromone diffusers, dietary supplements, and drugs (talk to your veterinarian before using either supplements or drugs).

 Taking your cat to the vet or cattery can cause a great deal of anxiety for you and your cat.
 From getting your cat in their carrier, to traveling in the car, to sitting in the waiting room.
 Every step can be stressful.
 Try these tips to make the experience more manageable and relaxed:

 - Feed your cat in their carrier so they are used to going in there every day and associate it with a reward

 - Use a pheromone spray in your cat’s carrier when they travel

-– Get your cat used to travelling with lots of short trips while getting tasty treats
+- Get your cat used to traveling with lots of short trips while getting tasty treats

 - Choose a carrier that has solid walls or cover it with a towel in the waiting room

 - Be on time (not too early or late) and sit as far away as possible from any dogs to reduce stress while waiting